cristiannietodev91/crisnietodev/README.md

 ## Inspiration

-The pandemic brought changes to many people's life I was no exception.
-I started working remotely with USA clients and I realized what good developers around world were doing.
-One of those good things are that they have their own portfolio.
-I wanted to have my own.
+The pandemic brought changes to many people's lives, and I was no exception.
+I started to work remotely with clients and projects in USA, which made me realize how competitive the global market is now.
+To showcase my strengths and stand out, I decided to create this portfolio.

 ## What is next